The White Chapel Building

 Local Amenities and Discounts

 Karolina Gasiorowska, the Building Manager is your first point of contact at The Whitechapel Building.
 She will ensure the smooth running of the building and can be contacted anytime Monday to Friday 8.00-6.00pm.
-In her absence please contact Gerhard Jacobs, the Security Manager.
+In her absence please contact Nathan Joseph, the Assistant Building Manager.

 Office Number: 0203 451 9002 Monday to Friday 8am - 6.00pm